SiliconLabsSoftware/docs-matter/sld290-matter-wifi-getting-started-example/build-chip-tool.md

 1. Follow the instructions in [the Project CHIP GitHub Site](https://github.com/project-chip/connectedhomeip/blob/master/docs/guides/BUILDING.md), in the section "Installing prerequisites on Raspberry Pi 4".

-2. To build the environment, follow the Software setup and Compiling chip-tool steps given in [Software setup](/matter/<docspace-docleaf-version>/matter-wifi-getting-started/04-light-switch-step-by-step-example).
+2. To build the environment, follow the steps in the [Light and Switch Step-by-Step Example](/matter/<docspace-docleaf-version>/matter-light-switch-example/01-wifi-light-switch-example).

 ### Bluetooth Setup